LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Skeleton.rst

    vector by making a call of the form

    .. code-block:: c

       N_VGetDeviceArrayPointer_***

    or

    .. code-block:: c

       N_VGetHostArrayPointer_***

    Note that the vector class will allocate memory on both the host and device when instantiated.
 See the sections :ref:`NVectors.CUDA` and :ref:`NVectors.RAJA` for details.

-4. Create ARKode object
+4. Create ARKStep object

-   Call ``arkode_mem = ARKodeCreate()`` to create the ARKode memory block. :c:func:`ARKodeCreate()` returns a pointer to the ARKode memory structure.
-See the section :ref:`CInterface.Initialization` for details.
+   Call ``arkode_mem = ARKStepCreate(...)`` to create the ARKStep memory block. :c:func:`ARKStepCreate()` returns a ``void*`` pointer to this memory structure.
+See the section :ref:`ARKStep_CInterface.Initialization` for details.

-5. Create ARKode time-stepping module

-   Call either :c:func:`ARKStepCreate()` or :c:func:`ERKStepCreate()`
-   to provide required problem specifications, allocate internal memory for ARKode, and initialize ARKode.
-These routines return a flag, the value of which indicates either success or an illegal argument value.
-See the section :ref:`CInterface.Initialization` for details.

-6. Specify integration tolerances
+5. Specify integration tolerances

-   Call :c:func:`ARKodeSStolerances()` or
+   Call :c:func:`ARKStepSStolerances()` or
-   :c:func:`ARKodeSVtolerances()` to specify either a scalar relative tolerance and scalar absolute tolerance, or a scalar relative tolerance and a vector of absolute tolerances, respectively.
-Alternatively, call :c:func:`ARKodeWFtolerances()` to specify a function which sets directly the weights used in evaluating WRMS vector norms.
-See the section :ref:`CInterface.Tolerances` for details.
+   :c:func:`ARKStepSVtolerances()` to specify either a scalar relative tolerance and scalar absolute tolerance, or a scalar relative tolerance and a vector of absolute tolerances, respectively.
+Alternatively, call :c:func:`ARKStepWFtolerances()` to specify a function which sets directly the weights used in evaluating WRMS vector norms.
+See the section :ref:`ARKStep_CInterface.Tolerances` for details.

-   If a problem with non-identity mass matrix is used, and the solution units differ considerably from the equation units, absolute tolerances for the equation residuals (nonlinear and linear) may be specified separately through calls to :c:func:`ARKodeResStolerance()`, :c:func:`ARKodeResVtolerance()` or :c:func:`ARKodeResFtolerance()`.
+   If a problem with non-identity mass matrix is used, and the solution units differ considerably from the equation units, absolute tolerances for the equation residuals (nonlinear and linear) may be specified separately through calls to :c:func:`ARKStepResStolerance()`, :c:func:`ARKStepResVtolerance()` or :c:func:`ARKStepResFtolerance()`.

-7. Set optional inputs
+6. Set optional inputs

-   Call ``ARKodeSet*``, ``ARKStepSet*`` or ``ERKStepSet*`` functions to change any optional inputs that control the behavior of ARKode from their default values.
-See the section :ref:`CInterface.OptionalInputs` for details.
+   Call ``ARKStepSet*`` functions to change any optional inputs that control the behavior of ARKStep from their default values.
+See the section :ref:`ARKStep_CInterface.OptionalInputs` for details.

-8. Create matrix object
+7. Create matrix object

-   If a direct linear solver is to be used within a Newton iteration or for solving non-identity mass matrix systems, then a template Jacobian and/or mass matrix must be created by using the appropriate functions defined by the particular SUNMATRIX implementation.
+   If a matrix-based linear solver is to be used within a Newton iteration or for solving non-identity mass matrix systems, then a template Jacobian and/or mass matrix must be created by using the appropriate functions defined by the particular SUNMATRIX implementation.

    NOTE: The dense, banded, and sparse matrix objects are usable only in a serial or threaded environment.

-9. Create linear solver object
+8. Create linear solver object

    If a Newton iteration is chosen, or if the problem involves a non-identity mass matrix, then the desired linear solver object(s) must be created by using the appropriate functions defined by the particular SUNLINSOL implementation.

-10. Set linear solver optional inputs
+9. Set linear solver optional inputs

     Call ``*Set*`` functions from the selected linear solver module to change optional inputs specific to that linear solver.
 See the documentation for each SUNLINSOL module in the section :ref:`SUNLinSol` for details.

-11. Attach linear solver module
+10. Attach linear solver module

-    If a Newton iteration is chosen for implicit or ImEx methods, initialize the ARKDLS or ARKSPILS linear solver interface by attaching the linear solver object (and Jacobian matrix object, if applicable) with one of the following calls (for details see the section :ref:`CInterface.LinearSolvers`):
+    If a Newton iteration is chosen for implicit or ImEx methods, initialize the ARKDLS or ARKSPILS linear solver interface by attaching the linear solver object (and Jacobian matrix object, if applicable) with one of the following calls (for details see the section :ref:`ARKStep_CInterface.LinearSolvers`):

     .. code-block:: c

        ier = ARKDlsSetLinearSolver(...);

        ier = ARKSpilsSetLinearSolver(...);